i99dash docs

 │ ▼

-Locally, sdk-dev-server attaches the host bridge to your running page so the same code runs in dev and inside the real host.
+Locally, the dev-server attaches the host bridge to your running page so the same code runs in dev and inside the real host.
 No if (dev) { ... } branches in your app.

 The five things you need to know